IronCore864/tdi-ansible-kitchen-serverspec-devops/README.md

 # Test-driven infrastructure

-with ansible, docker, test-kitchen, and serverspec
+with ansible, docker, test-kitchen, and serverspec, integrated with CircleCI

 # Dependencies